Egon Pearson

-Egon Sharpe Pearson CBE FRS (11 August 1895 – 12 June 1980) was one of three children of Karl Pearson and Maria, née Sharpe, and, like his father, a leading British statistician.
+Egon Sharpe Pearson CBE FRS (11 August 1895 – 12 June 1980) was one of three children of Karl Pearson and Maria, née Sharpe, and, like his father, a British statistician.

 Career

-He was educated at Winchester College and Trinity College, Cambridge, and succeeded his father as professor of statistics at University College London and as editor of the journal Biometrika.
-Pearson is best known for development of the Neyman–Pearson lemma of statistical hypothesis testing.
+Pearson was educated at Winchester College and Trinity College, Cambridge, and succeeded his father as professor of statistics at University College London and as editor of the journal Biometrika.
+He is best known for development of the Neyman–Pearson lemma of statistical hypothesis testing.
 He was elected a Fellow of the Econometric Society in 1948.

-He was President of the Royal Statistical Society in 1955–56, and was awarded its Guy Medal in gold in 1955.
+Pearson was President of the Royal Statistical Society in 1955–56, and was awarded its Guy Medal in gold in 1955.
 He was appointed a CBE in 1946.

-He was elected a Fellow of the Royal Society in March 1966.
+Pearson was elected a Fellow of the Royal Society in March 1966.
 His candidacy citation read:

 Family life

 Pearson married Eileen Jolly in 1934 and the couple had two daughters, Judith and Sarah.
 Eileen died of pneumonia in 1949.
 Pearson subsequently married Margaret Theodosia Scott in 1967 and the couple lived in Cambridge until Margaret's death in 1975.
 Pearson moved to West Lavington in Sussex and lived there until his death in 1980.